 College students' unions

 In addition to CUSU, every College has its own students' union (both the College students’ unions and Junior Common/Combination Rooms are often referred to as the JCR), to which undergraduates are elected each year to represent students at a College level.
-So, if you want to have a say in student affairs in your College, you might want to consider running for election one year!
+So, if you want to have a say in student affairs in your College, you might want to consider running for election!